v8/v8.dev/src/blog/elements-kinds.md

 ### Avoid creating holes

-The performance difference between accessing holey or packed arrays is usually too small to matter or even be measurable.
-If (and that's a big "if"!) your performance measurements indicate that saving every last machine instruction in optimized code is worth it, then you can try to keep your arrays in packed-elements mode.
+For real-world coding patterns, the performance difference between accessing holey or packed arrays is usually too small to matter or even be measurable.
+If (and that’s a big “if”!) your performance measurements indicate that saving every last machine instruction in optimized code is worth it, then you can try to keep your arrays in packed-elements mode.
 Let’s say we’re trying to create an array, for example:

 ```js